About this service

 Types of 3D printers available

-The Inspire Maker Lab currently has three types of 3D printers!
-We have an Ultimaker 3, a Fusion3 and a Stratasys uPrint SE Plus, with more coming soon.
+The Makerspace currently has two types of 3D printers!
+We have Ultimaker 3/s5 and a Formlabs 3.

 The Ultimaker 3 is a small-sized desktop printer that uses PLA and ABS plastic, as well as metal and wood filament.
 It can print sizes up to 8.5 × 8.5 × 7.9 inches.
 The Ultimaker 3 is a much less expensive option and will be a good choice for most average applications.

 The Ultimaker s5 is a large-sized desktop printer that uses PLA and ABS plastic.
 It can print sizes up to 13 × 9.4 × 11.8 inches.
 The Ultimaker s5 is a much less expensive option and will be a good choice for most larger, average applications.

 The FormLabs 3 is a medium-sized desktop printer that uses SLA printing with liquid resin.
 It can print up to 5.7 × 5.7 × 7.3 inches.
 The FormLabs 3 is a more expensive option and will be a good choice for more durable applications with usable parts.

 Try it out!

 If you would like to try out this service, here are the steps involved: